 I don’t hate Evangelism anymore

-Yesterday, on a blog i read, Emerging Evangelism (blog expired), the author writes “Why I hate evangelism.”
+On Emerging Evangelism (blog expired), the author writes “Why I hate evangelism.”

 He cites 5 caricatures: